qtepics/qtepics.github.io/getting_started.md

 Define QWT_ROOT to the qwt location (e.g. C:/qwt-6.1.3/ on Windows or<br>
 export QWT_ROOT='/usr/local/qwt-6.1.3' on Linux if not in default location)

+_Optional:_ Define QE_PVACCESS_SUPPORT as 'YES' or 'NO' to override the default selection (which is include if EPICS base version >= 7).

 _Optional:_ Define QE_FFMPEG if mpeg streaming is required (on Windows, this must point to the FFMPEG directory; on Linux just being defined is sufficient).